NCAR/DART/observations/forward_operators/obs_def_rttov_mod.rst

 ..
 Important ::

-  **It is imperative that the user confirms the satellite integer metadata matches the appropriate RTTOV coefficient (parameter) file.
+  **It is important that the user confirms the satellite integer metadata within
+    the obs_seq.out file matches the metadata within  rttov_sensor_db.csv.
+Furthermore, confirm that the channel as defined in the obs_seq.out file matches the channel available in the RTTOV coefficient file (.dat).
 See next section for more information.**

 RTTOV coefficient files
 -----------------------

-The RTTOV coefficent file contains the appropriate parameter values for a specific satellite radiance observation.
-The RTTOV database file (``rttov_sensor_db.csv``) refers to the coefficent file.
-For the ``HIMAWARI_9_AHI_RADIANCE`` observation type, for example, the following information is provided:
+The RTTOV coefficent file (.dat) contains the appropriate parameter values for a specific satellite radiance observation.
+The DART file (``rttov_sensor_db.csv``) refers to the RTTOV coefficent file.
+For the ``HIMAWARI_9_AHI_RADIANCE`` observation type, for example, the following information is provided within ``rttov_sensor_db.csv``:

 .. code::